jtrauntvein/basic-logic-gates/README.md

 ### 2.3. class `AndGate`

-The `AndGate` class extends class `TruthTableGate` and has two input channels  and a signle output channel that evaluates to the logical `AND` operator.
+The `AndGate` class extends class `TruthTableGate` and has two input channels  and a single output channel that evaluates to the logical `AND` operator.

+#### class `AndGateN`

+The `AndGateN` class extends class `TruthTableGate` and has a configurable number of input channels with a single output channel.
+The number of input channels is set by a constructor parameter.

 ### 2.4. class `OrGate`

 The `OrGate` class extends class `TruthTableGate`, has two input channels, and a single output channel that evaluates to the logical `OR` operator.

+#### class `OrGateN`

+The `OrGateN` class extends class `TruthTableGate` with a configurable number of input channels and a single output channel.
+The number of input channels is set by a constructor parameter.

 ### 2.5. class `NandGate`

 The `NandGate` class extends class `TruthTableGate`, has two input channels, and a single output channel that evaluates to the logical Not(And) operator.

+#### class `NandGateN`

+The `NandGateN` class extends class `TruthTableGate` with a configurable number of input channels and a single output channel.
+The number of input channels is set by a constructor parameter.

 ### 2.6. class `NorGate`

 The `NorGate` class extends class `TruthTableGate`, has two input channels, and a single output channel that evaluates to the logical Not(Or) operator.

+#### class `NorGateN`

+The `NorGateN` class extends class `TruthTableGate` with a configurable number of input channels and a single output channel.
+The number of input channels is given by a constructor parameter.

 ### 2.7. class `XorGate`